How to Make Money and Get Paid by YouTube

 Every time you upload a video to YouTube, you have the potential to make money.
 Remember that Google owns YouTube, and Google is the king of online ads.

-But for that to happen, you have to set yourself up on the back end.
+But for any of that to happen, you have to set yourself up on the back end of the YouTube and Google Adsense platform.
 Of course, you have to have a regular YouTube account first.
 Then you enable the monetization feature and connect your YouTube account to a Google AdSense account.
+A Google Adsense is the account you will need to be able to display ads and get paid when they are viewed or clicked on.

-Now you’re ready to start making money per click.
+Now you’re ready to start making money with YouTube videos.
 That’s how to get paid by YouTube.

 You get paid more from “rollout ads,” which are those that appear before a video, than “banner ads,” which pop up during the video.
 You also get a much smaller amount based on the number of views.
 If somebody watches an ad for at least five or 30 seconds you get paid more.